Torus knotted Reeb dynamics and the Calabi invariant

 We say that an almost complex structure $J$ on $\R_s\times Y$ is {\em $\lambda$-compatible\/} if $J(\xi)=\xi$, $d\lambda(v,Jv)>0$ for nonzero $v\in\xi$, $J$ is invariant under translation of the $\R$ factor, and $J(\partial_s)=R$.

 A (periodic) {\em Reeb orbit\/} is a map $\gamma:\R/T\Z\to Y$ for some $T>0$ such that $\gamma'(t)=R(\gamma(t))$, modulo reparametrization.
 A Reeb orbit is said to be \textit{embedded} (equivalently, \textit{simple}) whenever this map is injective.
-We denote the set of {embedded} Reeb orbits by $\mathcal{P}(\lambda)$.
-After a symplectic trivialization $\xi|_\gamma$, the linearized Reeb flow for time $T$ along each Reeb orbit defines a symplectic linear map
+Let $\mathcal{P}(\lambda)$ denote the set of embedded Reeb orbits.
+After a symplectic trivialization of $\xi|_\gamma$, the linearized Reeb flow for time $T$ along each Reeb orbit defines a symplectic linear map

 We say that a Reeb orbit $\gamma$ is {\em nondegenerate\/} whenever $P_\gamma$ does not have $1$ as an eigenvalue.
 If all the Reeb orbits in $\mathcal{P}(\lambda)$ are nondegenerate then the contact form $\lambda$ is said to be \textit{nondegenerate}; a generic contact form is nondegenerate.
 Fix a nondegenerate contact form for the below discussions.